alihmzyv/kafka-experiments/README.md

 # Kafka Configuration Scenarios

-This project contains examples to reproduce the scenarios described in the [official Apache Kafka documentation]([https://kafka.apache.org/documentation/](https://kafka.apache.org/39/documentation.html)) for various producer configuration settings.
+This project contains examples to reproduce the scenarios described in the [official Apache Kafka documentation](https://kafka.apache.org/39/documentation.html) for various producer and consumer configuration settings.

 ## 🔍 What’s Covered

-- *delivery.timeout.ms*, *linger.ms*, *batch.size*, and more
+- *delivery.timeout.ms*, *linger.ms*, *batch.size*, and more for producer
+- *heartbeat.interval.ms*, *session.timeout.ms*, *max.poll.records*, *max.poll.interval.ms*, and more for consumer

 ## 🛠️ Requirements